sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 6. After Enabling Go To Your Taxonomy Add/Edit Page To Upload Image

 == Changelog ==
+= 1.0.9 =
+* Minor Update.. tested for latest wp compatibility..
+= 1.0.8 =
+* Added a new shortcode for dynamic usage in any template or dnd builder.
+Plus tested for latest wp compatibility..
+= 1.0.7 =
+* Minor Update.. tested for latest wp compatibility..
 = 1.0.6 =
 * Minor Update.. tested for latest wp compatibility.. added any device option and code style changed and beautified.
 = 1.0.5 =